paldhous/ucb/2017/dataviz/md_raw/class14.md

 ![](./img/class14_2.jpg)

-The function `tween_elements()` creates new variables called `.frame`, one for each of the specified number of frames, and `.group`, which corresponds to the `id` in the previous data frame, here the country names.
+The function `tween_elements` creates new variables called `.frame`, one for each of the specified number of frames, and `.group`, which corresponds to the `id` in the previous data frame, here the country names.
 It calculates new `x`, `y`, and `time` values for each frame.
 Scroll down and you will see that many of the `time` values now include decimal fractions.

-To make the animated chart, we need to join to the original data, which means creating `year` and `country` variables, to match against the original data:
+To make the animated chart, we need to join to the original data, so we will now create `year` and `country` variables, to match against the original data:

 ```R
 # create year and country fields, for join